alialkhatib/alialkhatib.github.io/_posts/2012-08-25-summer-session.md

 </div>

 <div>
   This Summer Session has been a mix of rush and lethargy, no doubt in part thanks to the fact that until recently I didn't have a computer to do the most basic work.
-I'm glad I have a computer now (I found out I can do assignments <i>whenever</i> I want; imagine that!), but there's still a lot stuck on my mind (money, long-term academics, etc&#8230;)
+I'm glad I have a computer now (I found out I can do assignments <i>whenever</i> I want; imagine that!), but there's still a lot stuck on my mind (money, long-term academics, etc...)
 </div>

 <div>